 RNA interference and small non-coding RNAs

 The production of double-stranded RNA (dsRNA) or small non-coding RNAs is known to elicit RNA interference (RNAi) in most eukaryotes.
 RNAi and related pathways are evolutionarily conserved gene silencing mechanisms that regulate gene expression, development, genome stability, and host-defense responses from fungi to human.
 The filamentous fungus Neurospora crassa, an organism that broadly employs gene silencing in regulation of gene expression, offers a unique and powerful system for understanding the RNAi pathway, small RNA production, and its function in eukaryotes.
 Using Neurospora as a model system, we have revealed the mechanism of the RISC activation process in the RNAi pathway.
 We also showed that dsRNA activates a novel signaling pathway to induce transcription of many genes in Neurospora, including most of the RNAi components, putative antiviral genes, and homologs of the interferon stimulated genes.
 In addition, we have uncovered several novel small RNA production pathways in this organism that are conserved in higher eukaryotes.
 Our current research is focusing on the understanding of the biogenesis pathways of small non-coding RNAs, regulation of RNAi components and on the involvement of RNAi pathway in various cellular processes.

-- Mechanisms of circadian clocks
+- New genetic codes, Mechanisms of circadian clocks, non-coding RNA

 - small non-coding RNAs and long non-coding RNAs

 - Decoupling PER phosphorylation, stability and rhythmic expression from circadian clock function by abolishing PER-CK1 interaction.

 - An Y, Yuan B, Xie P, Gu Y, Liu Z, Wang T, Li Z, Xu Y, Liu Y, Nat Commun 2022 Jul 13 1 3991